nrfconnect/sdk-nrf/include/net/aws_iot.rst

 1. In the `AWS IoT console`_, navigate to :guilabel:`IoT core` -> :guilabel:`Manage` -> :guilabel:`things` and click on the entry for the *thing*, created during the steps of :ref:`creating_a_thing_in_AWS_IoT`.
 #.
 Navigate to :guilabel:`interact`, find ``Rest API Endpoint`` and set the configurable option :option:`CONFIG_AWS_IOT_BROKER_HOST_NAME` to this address.
 #.
 Set the option :option:`CONFIG_AWS_IOT_CLIENT_ID_STATIC` to the name of the *thing* created during the aforementioned steps.
 #.
-Set the security tag configuration :option:`CONFIG_AWS_IOT_SEC_TAG` to the security tag, chosen while `Flashing the certificates to the on-board modem of the nRF9160 based board`_.
+Set the security tag configuration :option:`CONFIG_AWS_IOT_SEC_TAG` to the security tag, chosen while `Programming the certificates to the on-board modem of the nRF9160 based board`_.

 Initializing
 ************